mzayatz/blog/posts/nav_descent.md

     - The difference is 1,000', we should start down now.

 ### Conclusion
 Like any technique, you need to practice it often to learn it.
 Also like any technique, if you don't like it, then don't force it--there are others out there.
-That said, I think this is a novel way to use your aircraft's navigation display to quickly determine if you're currently above or below the ideal 3&deg; for a restriction or the airfield.
+Thanks for reading, fly safe.